-Answer: The cost of a vet visit can vary greatly from visit to visit depending on several factors:
+The cost of a vet visit can vary greatly from visit to visit depending on several factors including the

 Remember that good veterinary care will save you money in the long run, while avoiding medical care can compound a problem and exponentially increase the cost as well as your dog's pain.

 Save Money on Veterinary Care by Being Aware and Educated

 You have the right to make decisions about your pets health.
 We always hope that veterinarians place our pet's care as top priority, but veterinary medicine is a business.

 Read up on vaccines and ask your vet about the "new vaccine protocol" which EVERY accredited vet school in the US now recommends but a minority of veterinarians recommend to their clients.
 Veterinary researchers have proven annual vaccinations are not essential and are actually contributing to immune disorders in dogs.
 Since dogs carry immunities to many diseases for years after a single vaccination, it is unnecessary, expensive, and even harmful to vaccinate them annually.
 Many vets haven't changed their clinic's recommendations because vaccines make up a large percent of their business.

 Average veterinary bills for a healthy medium to large dog run about $60-$120 in a year with no illness or injury.
 That includes an exam, essential vaccinations, and an annual heartworm test.